As the saying goes, “you’ve gotta start ‘somewhere,” which is to say, you should expect to start at the bottom.

 - Preparing debtor’s monthly operating costs, petitions, schedules, and statements

-- Assisting attorney when preparing appeals
+- Assisting attorneys when preparing for trial or appeals

 - Investigating and researching facts